hellasleeper108/brats_medical_segmentation/README.md

 ## Contributing

-This is a defensive security and medical AI project focused on healthcare applications.
+This is a medical AI project focused on healthcare applications.
 All contributions should align with medical ethics and patient privacy standards.